Post-Renovation Dust: Learn the Best Way to Remove Fine Dust Safely | PureMaids

 Your newly renovated space looks fantastic!
 You've got shiny new floors, fresh new walls, and modern fixtures.
 But, there's a problem: everything is covered in a thick layer of dust.
 Renovation dust is different from regular dust.
 It's finer, travels further, and can be really dangerous if not cleaned the right way.

 Cleaning a post-renovation space is a bit different from the usual cleaning routine.
-At PureMaids, we've cleaned countless post-renovation sites.
+At PureMaids, we've cleaned countless post-renovation sites across Toronto and the GTA — from single-bathroom refreshes in North York to full condo gut jobs downtown.
 We've got the expertise to make the process easy for you.
 Our motto is: More moments, less mess.

 Regular dust is made of fabric, human skin, and other particles.
 Renovation dust, on the other hand, is made of silica, drywall, wood, metals, and chemicals.
 All these particles are microscopic and can float in the air.